TobiW03/Aufgabe3-5/4/README4.md

 # Power Curve
 ## Description
-The 4th task was a small project which creates a powercurv by using a function which tells you the max avg. power over a duration in [s].
+The 4th task was a small project which creates a powercurve by using a function, which tells you the max avg. power over a duration in [s].
 ## Features
 - Reads data from `read_pandas.read_my_csv_Activity() ``
-- Creates 2 plots (my_plot.py).
+- Creates two plots (my_plot.py).
 - Adds the plot to the application.
 - Shows the PowerCurve log. and lin. on your localhost.
 ## How to Use